-North Seattle College offers three Bachelor of Applied Science (BAS) degrees in Early Childhood Education, Application Development and International Business.
-A fourth bachelor's degree in Residential and Commercial Property Management will be offered beginning Fall 2018.
+North Seattle College offers five Bachelor of Applied Science (BAS) degrees in: Application Development, Early Childhood Education and the business programs Accounting with International Accounting, International Business, and Residential and Commercial Property Management.

 When compared to traditional bachelor’s programs, bachelor of applied science degrees more heavily incorporate hands-on learning, focused on a particular industry or discipline.
 Added bonuses are emphasis on internship opportunities, credit for prior learning and workplace experience.
 You can also complete the degree program in six quarters, and there are no required summer classes.

 This Bachelor of Applied Science degree provides an opportunity for you—who may already have an IT-related associate degree or who may want to focus on computer programming and software/application development—to earn a Bachelor’s Degree of Applied Science by leveraging the strong IT-related programs at North, Central and South Seattle Colleges.
 Learn more.